theramiyer/blog/content/post/2021/privacy-and-you.md

 [^sms-org-cloud]: The app has been around for some time now, and Microsoft has not changed the no-cloud strategy.
 But we do not know how long they will keep it that way.

 Facebook wants to be in this space, because transactional messages are critical in determining the user's financial profile and behaviour.
-This is why Gmail tracks your purchases, even though (it claims that) it does not show ads based on them.
+This is why Google tracks your purchases via Gmail, even though (it claims that) it does not show ads based on them.

 A step in this direction is WhatsApp Business.
 Businesses can sign up for the platform and, if more than one individual are interacting with customers or businesses want automated messaging, they could go for the paid package where the businesses get access to the [WhatsApp Business {{< smallcaps API >}}](https://www.whatsapp.com/business/api), using which, they can send messages.

 This is crucial information for Facebook, because it can tell who is buying what from whom, how frequently they have interactions, etc.

 Also, WhatsApp Business is not restricted to businesses.
-Political organisations, activists, anyone with need to interact with hundreds, thousands or millions of users can use the platform. _Cambridge Analytica_ is a classic example of manipulation of users on the fence.
+Political organisations, activists, anyone with need to interact with hundreds, thousands or millions of users can use the platform.
+The _Cambridge Analytica_ scandal is a classic example of manipulation of users on the fence.
 All this power vested in a single powerful entity is dangerous.

 And, do not forget the payment integration.
-Using {{< smallcaps UPI >}} apps such as PhonePe and Google Pay gives loads of financial data about users as well as businesses to the makers of these apps.
+Using {{< smallcaps UPI >}} apps such as PhonePe and Google Pay we (users and businesses) give loads of financial data to the makers of these apps.
 If you combined messaging with payments (which Google and PhonePe have not excelled at yet because nobody sees the two as communication apps), could skyrocket user-base and data collection.
 You build a business _ecosystem_ that nobody would want to leave.

 ## Facebook already knows me